U.S. flag

 The Route 31 Sludge Disposal Site is an area in the eastern portion of Warren County mostly within Washington Township, south of Washington Borough, which has been impacted by industrial per- and polyfluoroalkyl substance, also referred to as PFAS, contamination.

-After the New Jersey Department of Environmental Protection, or NJDEP, asked the EPA to take over the investigation and cleanup of PFAS contamination in November 2024, the EPA developed a plan to swiftly protect community members from PFAS contamination within an initial study area, outlined in yellow on the map shown on this page and in the Documents section of this website.
+After the New Jersey Department of Environmental Protection, or NJDEP, asked the EPA to take over the investigation and cleanup PFAS contamination in November 2024, the EPA developed a plan to swiftly protect community members from PFAS contamination within an initial study area, outlined in yellow on the map shown on this page.
+The dotted line shows the study area expansion in early 2025.
 The EPA’s initial work at the site consists of three parts:

 1. Providing Bottled Water